KingaBurnejko/3D-printers-main/README.md

 -------------------

 1. Ensure Python 3.x is installed on your system.
-2. Install the CLIPS Python module `pip install clips` if it's not already installed.
+2. Install the CLIPS Python module `pip install clipspy` if it's not already installed.
+3. Make sure that you have installed Tkinter, if not, then run `pip install tk`.

-3. Place both `interface.py` and `drukarki3d.clp` in the same directory.
+4. Place both `interface.py` and `drukarki3d.clp` in the same directory.
-4. Run `interface.py` using Python `python interface.py`
+5. Run `interface.py` using Python `python interface.py`

-5. The GUI will launch, and you can interact with the expert system.
+6. The GUI will launch, and you can interact with the expert system.

 How It Works
 ------------